City of Shoreline

 Starting a Restricted Parking Zone

-A restricted parking zone (RPZ) is a parking management tool generally used to help ease parking congestion in residential neighborhoods caused by non-residential parking generators such as schools, hospitals, arenas, or mass transit stations.
-A parking zone is not appropriate where parking congestion is caused primarily by residential demand.
+A Restricted Parking Zone (RPZ) can help to ease parking congestion in neighborhoods near major trip generators like schools, hospitals, arenas, or mass transit stations.
+A restricted parking zone is not appropriate where parking congestion is primarily caused by residential demand.